 - To freeze AFTER the meatballs have been cooked: Freeze with sauce for up to two months.
 Let thaw overnight in the refrigerator.

-- To freeze BEFORE the meatballs have been cooked: Complete the broiling portion, then freeze separately from the sauce.
+- To freeze BEFORE the meatballs have been cooked: Complete the broiling portion, then bake the meatballs at 350 degrees F until cooked through.
+Freeze separately from the sauce.
 Let thaw in the refrigerator overnight, then place in the slow cooker, top with sauce, and cook as directed.